PLAY PODCASTS

 Episodes typically run ten to twenty minutes — most land between 15 min and 18 min — and the run-time is fairly consistent across the catalogue.
 None of the episodes are flagged explicit by the publisher.
 It is catalogued as a EN-language Health & Fitness show.

-The show is actively publishing — the most recent episode landed earlier today, with 20 episodes already out so far this year.
-The busiest year was 2025, with 52 episodes published.
+The show is actively publishing — the most recent episode landed 4 days ago, with 26 episodes already out so far this year.
 Published by Dr Ayan Panja.

 Episodes